Ghana Airways: Formative years

-It was reported in January 1961 the Nkrumah administration desired minimal foreign influence in Ghanaian affairs, and saw Ghana Airways as a prime symbol of Ghana's statehood.
-On 14 February 1961, the Ghanaian government reached agreement with BOAC to buy the latter out of their 40% share in the airline, for a reported £160,000.
-The cheque was presented to Sir Duncan Cumming on 15 February, who at the same time signed a contract renewing the management assistance contract which dated back to July 1958.
-On delivery of the second Britannia, in December 1960 the new turboprops took over service from the wet-leased BOAC aircraft on the airline's route to London.
-In June 1961, Ghana Airways commenced the first-ever non-stop Accra-London air connection, also using Britannias, and in July the government announced that the airline would be reorganised.
+It was reported in January 1961 that the Nkrumah administration desired minimal foreign influence in Ghanaian affairs and saw Ghana Airways as a prime symbol of Ghana's statehood.
+On 14 February 1961, the Ghanaian government reached an agreement with BOAC to buy the latter out of their 40% share in the airline for a reported £160,000.
+The check was presented to Sir Duncan Cumming on 15 February, who at the same time signed a contract renewing the management assistance contract, which dated back to July 1958.
+On delivery of the second Britannia, in December 1960, the new turboprops took over service from the wet-leased BOAC aircraft on the airline's route to London.
+In June 1961, Ghana Airways commenced the first-ever non-stop Accra-London air connection, also using Britannias, and in July the government announced that the airline would be reorganized.
 The order for two Boeing 707s, which had been placed in January 1961, was cancelled in August due to difficulties in financing the purchase; in 1961 the airline lost US$800,000.
 The airline took delivery of the three Viscounts and an additional two Il-18s in 1962, for a total of eight Ilyushins.
 A weekly flight from Accra to Kumasi, Tamale, Ouagadougou, Mopti, Ségou and Bamako was inaugurated on 4 July 1962 utilising a Douglas DC-3.
 The pool arrangement with BOAC was terminated in November 1962, three years before its expected July 1965 expiry, after Ghana Airways signed a pool agreement with Alitalia covering flights between Accra and Rome.
 BOAC saw this arrangement with the Italian airline to be in competition with their agreement with the Ghanaian airline, under which Ghana Airways would be required to sell tickets for both airlines on the Accra-London route, which in the case of the Alitalia would be operated via Rome.
 By January 1963 the relationship with BOAC was almost nonexistent, as British United Airways took over general sales agent duties for the airline in the United Kingdom and Cunard Eagle was responsible for major maintenance on the airlines' aircraft.
 However, BOAC continued to provide passenger ground handling services for the airline at Heathrow Airport.
 By this time, the airline was operating domestic flights from Accra to Kumasi, Takoradi and Tamale, with regional flights being operated to Abidjan, Bamako, Bathurst, Conakry, Dakar, Freetown, Lagos and Monrovia.
 The airlines' international route network saw the airline flying to Addis Ababa, Beirut, Cairo, Khartoum, London, Rabat, Rome and Zürich.